4teamwork/pas.plugins.trustedproxyauth/README.txt

     The name of the HTTP header containing the users login name.
 This header must be set by the authentication proxy.
 Defaults to ``X_REMOTE_USER``.

+Require Exisiting PAS User
+    If disabled, any login name provided in the header is authenticated (recommended).
+If enabled, only login names that can be looked up with PAS are authenticated.

 ``pas.plugins.trustedproxyauth`` supports user name transformations that may be needed in combination with some reverse proxies.
 The following options are
 supported: